therealrnager/rnnCoils/README.md

     * The first layer of subdirectories includes `to100/`, `to400/`, and `to_max/`.
 These are meant to partition the files into sequences of length 1-100, 101-400, and 401 onwards.
     * The second sublayer includes `train/`, `valid/`, `test/`, and `x_graveyard/`. the first 3 are in an _approximately_ 80%:10%:10% split (reasoning in the very next sentence). `x_graveyard/` is for all files where their sequence content was more 30% or more "X".
 I did this parse after splitting into train, validation, test sets which is why their split is only approximately 80:10:10.
 * `unique_pkl_data/` is where I have pickled files that store the actual data in the format of TensorFlow datatype "Ragged Tensors".
     * Due to the size of these files, they are not stored on github.
+Note that without these files, it is impossible to run any of the models, without re-pickling the data into the correct format.

 ## Data Collection and Processing
 All processing of data was done by many python files stored in  `CC_project/data_cleanup/`.
 I've explained some of the notable files: